kusholino/checkmk-trial-reset/README.md

 4. Run the Script:
 `python3 restore_trial.py -s <sitename> -H <hostname/IP-Address>`

 **Note:** The script requires Python 3 to be installed on your system.
+The file restore_trial.py is the standalone script and the reset-trial-time.py is the script used by the service.

 ## Disclaimer